 All About Fitness Trainers and Aerobics Instructors

-Fitness Trainer or Aerobics Instructor Definition Instruct or coach groups or individuals in exercise activities.
+Example of Fitness Trainer or Aerobics Instructor Job Instruct or coach groups or individuals in exercise activities.
 Demonstrate techniques and form, observe participants, and explain to them corrective measures necessary to improve their skills.

 - Promote health clubs through membership sales, and record member information.

 - Massage body parts to relieve soreness, strains, and bruises.

 - Maintain equipment inventories, and select, store, or issue equipment as needed.